 Interested candidates should send in a statement of interest of not more than 200 words and their resume.

-The online registration form will be closed by 6 July 2018, 11.59pm Singapore time (or earlier, as the course might be over-subscribed).
-For enquiries, please email Ms Gerry Ng at email@example.com.
+Registration has closed on 6 July 2018, 11.59 pm Singapore time.
+For enquiries, please email Ms Gerry Ng at firstname.lastname@example.org.

 The course fee is USD 3,000 net (inclusive of government taxes, exclusive of bank charges).

 Single Deluxe Room with • Daily Buffet Breakfast • Internet • Airport Arrival Shuttle

 The Quincy Hotel Studio Room with • Daily Buffet Breakfast • All-Day Light Refreshments • Airport Arrival Shuttle • Evening cocktails from 6.00pm to 8.30pm daily • Mini bar replenished daily • Unlimited Wi-Fi access and local calls • 2 pieces of laundry (available with minimum 2 nights stay)

 Please click here for the estimated expenditure that you may incur during your stay.